 Server - Contents

-revised: 08-Sep-2023
+revised: 11-Apr-2025

-sammy@imega:$ unzip secmain2-230908.tar.gz
+sammy@imega:$ unzip flklogin

-sammy@imega:$ cd secmain/
+sammy@imega:$ cd flklogin/

-sammy@imega:~secmain/ $ python3 -m venv venv
+sammy@imega:~flklogin/ $ python3 -m venv .venv

-sammy@imega:~secmain/ $ . venv/bin/activate Note: the "."
+sammy@imega:~flklogin/ $ . .venv/bin/activate Note: the starting "."

-(venv)sammy@imega:~secmain/$ pip install -r requirements.txt
+(venv)sammy@imega:~flklogin/$ pip install -r requirements.txt

-The app should be seen via the browser at http://(MyIP or MyDomain):5000<
+The app should be seen via the browser at http://(MyIP or MyDomain):5000

 Running the App as a Service